PsypherPunk/terraform-provider-ctfd/README.md

 ## Using the provider

-To say that these are early days ain't the half of it.
-I've never written a Terraform provider before and Go and I don't really get on.

-Nevertheless, so far:

-- the provider assumes a running [CTFd](https://github.com/CTFd/CTFd) instance with the Admin. user already created: this is used to interact with the CTFd
+The provider assumes a running [CTFd](https://github.com/CTFd/CTFd) instance with the Admin. user already created: this is used to interact with the CTFd
 instance:

 ```hcl
 provider "ctfd" {